inductiva/inductiva/tutorials/simulators/DualSPHysics.md

 instead of `DualSPHysics5.2CPU_linux64`.
 This renaming follows a pattern that is easy to understand.
 We removed the `_linux64` suffix and make the name lowercase.
 So, you can either use the names you are used to (`DualSPHysics5.2CPU_linux64`) or use the simplified names that will abstract achitecture and simulator version (`dualsphysics`).

+Below, we have a concrete example that will let you better understand the changes you may potentially have to do.

 For an extensive list of commands, please refer to the DualSPHysics [documentation](https://dual.sphysics.org/).
 You can pass the API commands in